 Estes Park, CO is home to one of the most haunted places in the state, Stanley Hotel.
 Come Explore its mystery with Haunted Journeys.

-Designed and built in 1909 by the original owner himself, Freelan Stanley (inventor of the Stanley Steamer automobile), the Stanley Hotel is a majestic mansion in the scenic Rocky Mountain embraced town of Estes Park, Colorado.
-Arriving in Colorado in 1903, Freelan Oscar Stanley and his wife Flora had been sent west by his physician to seek the fresh mountain air.
-Stanley, who had been suffering from tuberculosis, and his wife fell in love with the area after recuperating from his illness and decided to build the hotel.
+The hotel was designed and built in 1909 by the original owner, Freelan Stanley, inventor of the Stanley Steamer automobile.
+It is a majestic mansion in the scenic Rocky Mountains.
+The Stanleys arrived in Colorado in 1903, Freelan was suffering from tuberculosis and his doctor advised him to seek fresh mountain air.
+They fell in love with the area while recuperating and decided to build the hotel.

-The Stanley Hotel may be best known, for its most famous guest, Stephen King, that used the majestic hotel as the inspiration for his The Shining, which he wrote after staying, in room 217.
-King did not write the novel there, nor was the 1980 Stanley Kubrick movie filmed there, but the TV movie version of The Shining was used as the location.
-Today, the elegant hotel is a popular resort and destination for ghost hunters; a ghost tour is even offered to visitors.
+The Stanley Hotel may be best known, for its most famous guest, Stephen King, who used the majestic hotel as the inspiration for his The Shining, which he wrote after staying in room 217.
+King did not write the novel there, nor was the 1980 Stanley Kubrick movie filmed there, but the TV version of The Shining was filmed here.

 Please select from the tags below to see more listings like this!